- » Printer friendly

 Chief Justice O’Connor also has raised two adult sons, Alex and Ed Kipp, and has five grandchildren.

 Chief Justice O'Connor has pursued an extensive agenda for strengthening the third branch of Ohio government in a number of key areas:

 - Death Penalty: In a cooperative effort between the Supreme Court of Ohio and the Ohio State Bar Association, Chief Justice O’Connor led the establishment of the Joint Task Force to Review the Administration of Ohio’s Death Penalty, a group of 21 judges, prosecuting and defense attorneys, and lawmakers, to examine ways to ensure the administration of capital punishment is fair and judicious.
-The group is expected to issue a report in the spring of 2014.
+The group issued a final report containing 56 recommendations in 2014.

 Chief Justice, Supreme Court of Ohio